Stability of emergent time periodicity in a few-body interacting system: Results

 Immediately we see that in the limit of $N\to \infty$ the frequency tends to that of a freely (Rabi) oscillating qubit as a consequence of the vanishing interaction between the observed qubit and $q_1$ in Eq.~\eqref{LMG_Ham}.

-Considering $N=3$ in Fig.~\ref{fig2_zerotemp}(a), we see that $\langle\sigma_x^{(2)}\rangle$ and $\langle\sigma_x^{(3)}\rangle$ oscillate with the same amplitude but perfectly out of phase with each other, indicating that any collective measurement, \je{e.g.,}
+Considering $N=3$ in Fig.~\ref{fig2_zerotemp}(a), we see that $\langle\hat\sigma_x^{(2)}\rangle$ and $\langle\hat\sigma_x^{(3)}\rangle$ oscillate with the same amplitude but perfectly out of phase with each other, indicating that any collective measurement, e.g.,

-\je{will not show} an oscillatory behavior due the cancellation between the two subsystem expectation values.
+will not show an oscillatory behavior due the cancellation between the two subsystem expectation values~\footnote{We remark that other relevant quantities such as the correlation functions $\langle \sigma_x^{(j)} \sigma_x^{(k)} \rangle$ for $N\!=\!3$ and $4$ also do not exhibit periodic non-stationary behavior in the long time limit.
+This further evidences that the present setting does not support long-range order and therefore is distinct from other notions of time-crystals~\cite{WatanabePRL2015}.}.
 Nevertheless the individual qubits are stably oscillating with the expected frequency given in Eq.~\eqref{OscFreq}.
 In Fig.~\ref{fig2_zerotemp}(b) we consider $N=4$.
 Due to the all-to-all nature of the coupling in Eq.~\eqref{LMG_Ham}, $q_2,~q_3,$ and $q_4$ all equally feel the effect of the collisional bath.
 The only asymmetry present is at the level of the initial state, Eq.~\eqref{initialstate}.
 From Fig.~\ref{fig2_zerotemp}(b) we again see that regardless of which of these qubits we choose to measure the system still admits stable oscillations with exactly the expected frequency.
 However, we now see that the amplitude of the oscillations is impacted.
-For $q_2$, which \je{has been} initialised in $\ket{+}$, the amplitudes are larger compared to $q_3$ and $q_4$.
+For $q_2$, which has been initialised in $\ket{+}$, the amplitudes are larger compared to $q_3$ and $q_4$.